The Do's and Dont's of Jam Sessions + Favorite Tunes

 - Be mature about your approach.
 "Higher, louder, faster" will usually alienate your fellow musicians.

 - There is no need for a bass or drum solo on every tune.
 Discuss this and plan ahead whether or not these instruments will improvise.
+This little chit-chat should happen before the tune is counted in, of course!

 - Comping : If playing "backgrounds" (riffs) or accompaniment on your instrument , remember to be tasteful and well balanced so as to not distract from the soloist.